Amazon Prime Day Luggage Deals: Save on Samsonite, Rockland and More

 This luggage set lets you show your wild side if you want to travel in style.
 Featuring heavy-duty polyester and PVC backing, this luggage set comes with a 22" rolling duffel bag.

-This fan favorite luggage set comes in 17 colors and you can transport all of your travel essentials effortlessly and stylishly in these suitcases.
+This fan favorite luggage set comes in various colorways and you can transport all of your travel essentials effortlessly and stylishly in these suitcases.
 This luggage set also has its own zippered organizational pockets and a combination lock to secure all of your valuables.

 This set can prevent future scratches and has durable, lighter, and impact-resistant hardshell material.
 This set also has a mounted TSA lock, which will not damage the lock when traveling to your destination.